 - 11.01 The employer shall have the right to refuse to hire or dismiss from a position any person supplied by the Union or any employee, as the case may be, for which the employer has just cause.
 If after refusal to hire a person or dismissal of any employee, the employer cannot show just cause then the employer shall pay that person or employee for wages lost as a result of this refusal to hire or dismissal.
 "Just cause" in this agreement shall include, but not be limited to: - a.
 Breach of any reasonable regulation from time to time made by the employer governing the duties and functions of the employees necessary for the conduct and management of the employer's business insofar as such rules and regulations do not conflict with the terms of this agreement. - b.
 Insubordination or failure to obey the proper instructions of superiors. - c.
 Unsatisfactory performance of duties. - d.
 Intoxication or being under the influence of drugs or other substances which impair job performance. - e.
-Criminal dishonesty which affects job performance. - f.
-Any person or employee whom the employer has refused to hire or has dismissed pursuant to Article 11.01 shall make all reasonable effort to seek alternate employment or otherwise mitigate any losses which might otherwise flow from such refusal to hire or dismissal.

-- 11.02 No employee shall be disciplined except for just cause.
+Criminal dishonesty which affects job performance. - 11.02 No employee shall be disciplined except for just cause.
 In cases of discipline the burden of proof shall rest with the employer and all notices of discipline for just cause shall be in writing and copies given to the employee involved and to the Union within seven (7) days of the occurrence.
 Notwithstanding the rights of a supervisor to supervise, evaluate and discipline employees, an employee must be advised by the Union and employer that he/she has the right to request the attendance of a Union representative at any discussion between the employee and a supervisor which the employee believes may result in an adverse report or discipline recommendation.
-An employee may request at any time during a discussion that further discussion be postponed pending arrangements for a Union representative to be present. - 11.03 An employee may review his personnel or payroll file at any mutually convenient time and may copy any documents therein.
-The employee may respond in writing to any document and such reply shall become part of his personal or payroll file for the life of the documents. - No adverse work record may be relied upon if the employee has a clean record for three (3) years from the date of the last infraction.
-Letters of discipline shall be removed from the employee's personnel file after five (5) years without further discipline. - 11.04 An employee who fails to report for duty for one (1) day without informing the Employer of the reason for his absence shall be presumed to have abandoned his position.
+An employee may request at any time during a discussion that further discussion be postponed pending arrangements for a Union representative to be present.

+11.03 An employee may review their personnel or payroll file at any mutually convenient time and may copy any documents therein.
+The employee may respond in writing to any document and such reply shall become part of their personal or payroll file for the life of the documents.

+No adverse work record may be relied upon if the employee has a clean record for three (3) years from the date of the last infraction.
+Letters of discipline shall be removed from the employee's personnel file after five (5) years without further discipline.

+11.04 An employee who fails to report for duty for one (1) day without informing the Employer of the reason for their absence shall be presumed to have abandoned their position.
 An employee shall be afforded the opportunity to rebut such presumption and demonstrate that there were reasonable grounds for not informing the employer.